Number : Season 16, serial 4 of 6.

-Review With Spoilers : The Androids Of Tara is the 4th Key-To-Time episode and features the Doctor looking for the next segment on a medieval world of Tara.
+Review With Spoilers : The Androids Of Tara is the fourth Key-To-Time episode and features the Doctor, looking for the next segment – on a medieval world of Tara.

-The Doctor and Romana find the fourth segment of the Key-To-Time pretty quickly, as it is hidden as a statue; which is rather surprising but with a full episode to fill – something will go wrong.
+The Doctor and Romana, find the fourth segment of the Key-To-Time, pretty quickly – as it is hidden as a statue; which is rather surprising but with a full serial to fill, something will still go wrong.

-Romana then gets harrassed, by the most unconvincing black bear – ever commited to celluloid, more unconvincing than the bear which attacked Hercules, in Hercules In New York; before being kidnapped by the evil Taran; Count Grendel.
+Romana then gets harrassed, by the most unconvincing black-bear – ever commited to celluloid.
+More unconvincing, than the bear which attacked Hercules, in Hercules In New York; before being kidnapped – by the evil Count Grendel.

-The culture clashing of a world ruled by medieval kings in castles, who can build lifelike robotic cyborgs but still live in castles; is an interesting mix – and in terms of a robot story it makes for a reasonable ‘which person is the real person’ paranoid-type affair.
+The culture clash, of a world ruled by medieval kings in castles; who can build life-like robotic cyborgs but still live in castles; is an interesting mix and in terms of a robot story, it makes for a reasonable – ‘which person is real’ paranoid-type affair.

-However, this is something covered much more effectively, 2 seasons earlier; in Terror Of The Zygons and the The Android Invasion – than here.
+However, this is something covered much more effectively, 2 seasons earlier; in both the Terror Of The Zygons and the The Android Invasion; than here.

-That said, Tom Baker himself, does have a hoot in this; bored of searching for the Key-To-Time, he intends to take some time out and fish.
-Baker also gets to flex his action muscle, with a sword fight against the Count near the end and his overall performance, as usual – bonds the episode together.
+That said, Tom Baker himself, does have a hoot in this; bored of searching for the Key-To-Time and intending to take some time out – and fish.
+Baker also gets to flex his action-muscle, with a swordfight, against the Count near the end and his overall performance – as usual, bonds the episode – together.

-When Who raid the mighty Beeb period-costume cupboard, to put on the Who equivilent of Prisoner Of Zenda, it smacks more of a cost-cutter – than a real attempt to tell an interesting period story.
+When Doctor Who raid the mighty Beeb period-costume cupboard, to put on the Doctor Who – equivilant of Prisoner Of Zenda; it smacks more of a cost-cutting exercise.
+Than a real attempt, to tell an interesting period story.

-Still, unlike some of the boring period Hartnell numbers, least this one has a sci-fi angle though – in terms of the robots.
-However, we kind of covered this ‘impostors masquerading as people’ story before, so it feels like a retread.
+Still, unlike some of the more boring period Hartnell numbers, at least this one has a sci-fi angle – in terms of the robots.
+However, we covered this “impostors or robots masquerading as people” story before, so it feels like a less effective retread.

-From the aspect of a period piece, the costume and set design is good.
-But the story was much more snappily executed in Mask Of Mandragora or The Crusade.
+From the aspect of a period piece, the costume and set-design; is rather good.
+But the story was much more snappily executed, in Mask Of Mandragora; or The Crusade.
 Although Peter Jeffrey – is good value, as the evil Count Grendel.

-So what we are left with is a rather talky historical-piece with a sensationalist robot angle.
-After the good work of the previous Key-To-Time episodes, things kind of flatline abit.
+So what we are left with, is a rather talky, historical-piece with a ‘sensational-ist’ robot-angle.
+After the good work of the previous Key-To-Time stories, things flatline here.

-Obviously, the period angle could be a nice change from the all out sci-fi of the previous 2 Key-To-Time episodes but in terms of building on the season; it doesn’t.
+The period-angle could be a refershing change, from the more – ‘all out’ sci-fi of the previous 2 Key-To-Time stories but in terms of building, on the season; it doesn’t.